 Remember that heroin may be laced with fentanyl, significantly increasing the risk of adverse effects, overdose, and fatality.

-Lacing marijuana with cocaine, or crack cocaine, can produce unique psychoactive effects that offset the sedative effects of marijuana.
+Lacing marijuana with crack cocaine can produce unique psychoactive effects that counteract the sedative effects of marijuana.
 Typically, this is done deliberately by recreational users, not found at the source.

 Coke-laced weed can produce several unpleasant effects, especially on unsuspecting users, including:

 Lysergic acid diethylamide (LSD), known colloquially as acid, is a potent psychedelic drug that may be added to marijuana.
-Smoking acid-laced weed won’t have any serious effects, as LSD is inactivated by heat, but some people dab the end of a marijuana cigarette in LSD to keep it in contact with their lips and produce hallucinogenic effects.
+Smoking acid-laced weed generally won’t produce hallucinogenic effects, as LSD is inactivated by heat.
+However, some people dab the end of a marijuana cigarette in LSD to keep it in contact with their lips and produce hallucinogenic effects.

 Even small doses of LSD can have powerful and potentially dangerous effects, including “bad trips” that involve emotionally upsetting experiences and risk-taking behavior that can lead to injuries or death.